stardog-union/launchpad-docs/providers/microsoft-entra.md

 - **Required:** No
 - **Default:** `https://graph.microsoft.com`

-## Azure On-Behalf-Of (OBO) Flow Setup
+## Entra On-Behalf-Of (OBO) Flow Setup

+> [!NOTE]
+> Entra On-Behalf-Of (OBO) flow support was added in **Launchpad v3.4.0**.

-The Azure OAuth 2.0 On-Behalf-Of (OBO) flow provides a streamlined authentication experience where users authenticate once via Azure and gain seamless access to all connected Stardog instances.
+The Entra OAuth 2.0 On-Behalf-Of (OBO) flow provides a streamlined authentication experience where users authenticate once via Azure and gain seamless access to all connected Stardog instances.
 This eliminates the need for users to interactively sign into each Stardog connection separately.

 ### Benefits of the OBO Flow